 A lot of times, a predator is trying desperately to catch his prey but the prey proves to be much too quick.
 How do you stop a creature that never stops moving?
 Have it run into a wall, of course!
 How do you do that?
 Simple, draw a tunnel over it.
 So the villain takes his brush and creates a realistic looking tunnel in three seconds!
 The prey comes along and the villain hides behind a rock to see the creature stupidly run into the solid wall.
 The prey runs towards the tunnel and disappears into it.
 The villain may be baffled, but decides that he needs to go after his prey.
 He begins to run into the tunnel, and either crashes directly into the solid wall, or gets run over by a train or bus that has somehow come through the tunnel.
 We usually never see where the prey ends up after entering the tunnel, nor is it ever made an issue.
 Compare Portal Picture for when Applied Phlebotinum is involved and the characters are taken to Another Dimension.
 Also related to Art Initiates Life.

-- A commercial currently (2010) playing in the United States for the Sour Patch Kids candy uses this as part of the "first they are sour and then they are sweet" campaign.
+- A 2010 commercial in the United States for the Sour Patch Kids candy uses this as part of the "first they're sour, then they're sweet" campaign.

-- A Coors Light commercial also playing as of 2010 has an artist painting a tunnel onto a wall, then adding a little bit of light for an oncoming train...which turns into the "Silver Bullet", the ice-cold Coors Light train that automatically lowers the temperature of the air surrounding it to the ''perfect'' temperature for enjoying Coors Light.
+- A 2010 Coors Light commercial has an artist painting a tunnel onto a wall, then adding a little bit of light for an oncoming train...which turns into the "Silver Bullet", the ice-cold Coors Light train that automatically lowers the temperature of the air surrounding it to the ''perfect'' temperature for enjoying Coors Light.